If you’re stuck in your overdraft every month, you don’t need to be. There are things you can do to make a change and clear your overdraft.

 To remove the temptation, you might want to look to get rid of the whole overdraft.

 Perhaps you don’t want to cancel the whole lot and want to leave yourself a small buffer as an authorised overdraft.
-Just go careful on how you use it.
+Just go careful about how you use it, especially if you want to apply for other credit.
+Check out how does an overdraft affect your credit score.